MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Device view

-The device view shows detailed information on devices that are managed as part of the servicing profile.
-This informaiton includes the following:
+The device view shows detailed information on devices, including the following:

 |**Item**|**Description**|
 |:-----|:-----|